stevenabaco/Random-Quote-Generator/README.md

 ## What does it do?

-It displays famouse quotes and shows the source. some quotes also have citation and year.
+It displays famous quotes and shows the source. some quotes also have citations and year.

 I also added a couple extra features to the app which were not required but optional challenges.

 <ul>
   <li>Auto refresh of the quote at a set interval</li>
+  <li>Random background color generator on each new quote</li>
 </ul>

+## Languages & Frameworks

+This random quote generator was build using HTML, CSS, and Javascript.